Reusing Historical Trajectories in Natural Policy Gradient via Importance Sampling: Convergence and Convergence Rate: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful for the support by Air Force Office of Scientific Research (AFOSR) under Grant FA9550-22-1-0244, National Science Foundation (NSF) under Grant DMS2053489, and Artificial Intelligence Institute for Advances in Optimization (AI4OPT) under Grant NSF-2112533.
-Yifan Lin and Yuhao Wang contributed equally to the manuscript. \begin{appendices}
+The authors are grateful for the support by Air Force Office of Scientific Research (AFOSR) under Grant FA9550-22-1-0244, National Science Foundation (NSF) under Grant ECCS-2419562, and Artificial Intelligence Institute for Advances in Optimization (AI4OPT) under Grant NSF-2112533.
+The first author (Yifan Lin) and second author (Yuhao Wang) contributed equally to the manuscript.